Getting Started¶

 Command line basics¶

 The main entry point is the pdb2reaction command, installed via pip.
+A shorthand alias p2r is also registered by the pdb2reaction package (same setuptools entry point; you get both after pip install pdb2reaction) — all commands can be run with either name.
 Internally it uses the Click library, and the default subcommand is all.

 That means: